tomkep/jwasm/Regress/Readme.txt

   1. Prepare Tests

-  Tool jfc must be created.
+  - tool JFC must be created.
 Source code is supplied in the Samples directory.
+  - Tool WLINK is to be copied from Open Watcom.

   2. Run Tests